CumulusNetworks/docs/content/cumulus-netq-49/Manage-Events-and-Notifications/gNMI Streaming.md

 ### gNMI Client Requests

 <!-- vale off -->
-You can use your gNMI client on a host server to request capabilities and data that the Agent is subscribed to.
+You can use your gNMI client on a host server to request capabilities and data that the agent is subscribed to.
 <!-- vale on -->

 The following example shows a gNMI client request for interface speed: